 You are suggested to use Hide Partition function of MiniTool Partition Wizard to finish drive hiding work.

 If you think it’s too troublesome for yourself to access data in a hidden USB device, you can choose to set a password to the device instead of hiding it completely.
 For instance, Windows BitLocker can help you encrypt your drive.
 (Click here if you'd like to know BitLocker encrypted drive recovery.)

 Way 5: disable auto play.

 Just because USB device is frequently used, problems tend to occur beyond our expectations.
-But no matter what kind of problem you’re meeting, you should rescue data from USB device firstly.
+But no matter what kind of problem you’re meeting, you should rescue data from USB device at once.
 Then, you can choose to try possible means to fix the problem and make your device work normally again.